shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

         $view = $controller->View();

         // remove our components from the default emotion library
-        // our compoments should just be visible when editing our store emotion template if ($request->getActionName() == 'library' && !$request->has('showStoreComponents')) {
+        // our components should just be visible when editing our store emotion template if ($request->getActionName() == 'library' && !$request->has('showStoreComponents')) {
             /** @var CustomComponents $customComponents */
             $customComponents = $controller->get('swag_dynamic_emotion.custom_components');